jamesaevans/amplitude-dev-center/docs/data/destinations/commandbar-cohort.md

 ## Use Cases

-1. **Feature Adoption:**
-  - **Scenario:** After poring through analytics reports, you have an epiphany – a particular cohort of users in Amplitude frequently visits your app, but never discovers your team’s sickest feature!
-  - **Unlock:** You tailor tooltips to this cohort with CommandBar, helping them discover the feature and achieve greatness with it.
+1. **Feature Adoption:** You've discovered that a particular cohort of Amplitude users frequently visits your app but misses out on a key feature.
+Use CommandBar to tailor tooltips for this cohort, helping them discover and utilize the feature effectively.
-2. **User Onboarding:**
-  - **Scenario:** New users are placed into an "onboarding" cohort in Amplitude.
-  - **Unlock:** You create a step-by-step onboarding guide in CommandBar, providing contextual help and tips exactly when users need them (and without annoying them).
-Even better if you can further segment the “new users” cohort into thinner slices.
-For example, based on an onboarding survey (which you can also build with CommandBar), or the channel through which they created an account (for example – direct, blog post, ad, etc).
+2. **User Onboarding:** New users are added to an "onboarding" cohort in Amplitude.
+Create a step-by-step onboarding guide in CommandBar, offering contextual help and tips.
+Further segment this cohort based on an onboarding survey or account creation channel.
-3. **Customer Support Efficiency:**
-  - **Scenario:** Support tickets are going through the roof.
-Your team creates a cohort in Amplitude to better understand users who have submitted multiple support tickets on a specific issue or from a specific page.
+3. **Customer Support Efficiency:** Support tickets are surging.
+Your team creates a cohort in Amplitude to understand users with multiple tickets on a specific issue.
+Develop custom Playbooks for Copilot chat to handle common user queries and launch interactive tours.
-  - **Unlock:** You create some custom Playbooks for Copilot chat that handle the scenarios your users are asking about (including the ability for Copilot to lainch interactive tours).
-4. **Retention Campaigns:**
-  - **Scenario:** A cohort of users in Amplitude show signs of inactivity and are flagged as high churn risk.
-  - **Unlock:** With CommandBar, you use Nudges to craft re-engagement messages and offer these users discounted pricing.
+4. **Retention Campaigns:** A cohort of Amplitude users shows inactivity and high churn risk.
+Use CommandBar Nudges to send re-engagement messages and offer discounts to these users.
-5. **Freemium to Premium:**
-  - **Scenario:** The team has seen slower-than-expected conversion rates for the “Free tier” cohort.
-  - **Unlock:** Using CommandBar Tooltips, you sprinkle visual cues throughout the app to indicate features that are only available to premium users.
-But you don’t stop there!
-You develop a series of in-app paywalls that catch users in various flows to nudge them towards a trial of your premium tier.
+5. **Freemium to Premium:** Conversion rates for the “Free tier” cohort are slower than expected.
+Implement CommandBar Tooltips to highlight premium features and create in-app paywalls to encourage trial of the premium tier.
+6. **Enhanced Onboarding Segmentation:** You want to refine the onboarding experience for new users.
+Segment new users further based on survey responses or the channel through which they joined, providing tailored onboarding steps with CommandBar.